tooljump/tooljump/docs/docs/security.md

 ## Security Overview

-Tooljump is designed with security as a core principle, implementing multiple layers of protection to ensure your integrations and data remain secure.
+ToolJump is designed with security as a core principle, implementing multiple layers of protection to ensure your integrations and data remain secure.
 Our security approach is informed by enterprise-grade security requirements and industry best practices.

 This document covers the following security domains:
 1. **Frontend Security** - Chrome Extension security measures